magicalbrad/thundertixGA4/index.md

 First, their built in integration only supports the older, soon to be discontinued "UA" version of Google Analytics.

-Second, their implementaion only works when visitors purchase tickets directly from the Thundertix website.
-At least in most modern browsers, it won't work if you are selling tickets from your website by embedding their page in an iFrame.
+Second, their implementation only works when visitors purchase tickets directly from the Thundertix website.
+At least in most modern browsers, it won't work if you are selling tickets from your website by embedding their page in an iframe.

 Finally, they don't support ecommerce in analytics, which is arguably the most important data.